 \section{Method}

 In this section, we introduce \textbf{Trajectory-Distilled GFlowNet (TD-GFN)}, a novel proxy-free training framework.
-Unlike prior methods that constrain the policy to remain close to the dataset~\citep{wang2023regularized,zhang2025coflownet}, TD-GFN achieves a more effective exploration–exploitation trade-off by strategically allocating attention across the environment DAG.
+In contrast to existing methods that restrict the policy to the dataset distribution~\citep{wang2023regularized,zhang2025coflownet}, TD-GFN facilitates a superior balance between exploration and exploitation by strategically allocating attention across the environment DAG.

-The overall training pipeline is illustrated in Figure~\ref{fig:ppl}.
-First, TD-GFN learns an \emph{edge reward function} from a rebalanced dataset using inverse reinforcement learning (IRL).
-This function captures the relative importance of each edge in the environment DAG, providing principled guidance for policy learning.
-Leveraging these edge-level rewards, TD-GFN then prunes the DAG to remove low-utility transitions and trains the policy via prioritized backward sampling over the resulting subgraph.
-This design enables strategic generalization to broad, unseen regions of the state space while maintaining alignment with high-reward behaviors.
-The following subsections detail each component.
-A comprehensive summary of the full procedure is presented in Algorithm~\ref{alg:full} (Appendix~\ref{apd:code}).
+The training pipeline is illustrated in Figure~\ref{fig:ppl}.
+Initially, TD-GFN extracts an \emph{edge reward function} from a rebalanced dataset using inverse reinforcement learning (IRL).
+This function captures the relative importance of transitions, providing principled guidance for policy optimization.
+Using these rewards, TD-GFN prunes the DAG to eliminate low-utility transitions and optimizes the policy through prioritized backward sampling on the resulting subgraph.
+This design enables effective generalization to unseen regions of the state space while maintaining alignment with high-reward behaviors.
+The following subsections detail each component, and a complete summary of the procedure is provided in Algorithm~\ref{alg:full} (Appendix~\ref{apd:code}).